aalmusa/music-producer-daw/my-app/README.md

-AI Music Studio
+Mixr

 "Cursor for Music Production"

-AI Music Studio is an intelligent, collaborative music production environment that bridges the gap between creative intent and technical execution.
+Mixr is an intelligent, collaborative music production environment that bridges the gap between creative intent and technical execution.
 It acts as a co-producer, helping you define your sound through conversation and audio analysis before generating a fully scaffolded project in a web-based DAW.

 Powered by Google Gemini, TensorFlow, Essentia.js, ElevenLabs and Tone.js.